Olga Scheps: Repertoire

 Scheps describes playing the piano "To me, music is an extension of my expressivity, the amplification of my language.
 The score is predetermined, but I am the interpreter.
 It is like acting – like the work of an actress who follows a script."

 Her repertoire includes many classical works for solo recitals and also piano concertos.
-Notably, it contains her interpretation of the music of the Romanticism, in particular the works of Russian composers, as well as Frédéric Chopin.
+It contains her interpretation of the music of the Romanticism, in particular the works of Russian composers, as well as Frédéric Chopin.
 She is particularly known for her performances as a crystal clear romanticist who delivers a teary-eyed and emotional performance to the audience at her concerts.

 She also performs less known repertoire such as Arvo Pärt's Lamentate, Dvořák's Piano Concerto, and Liszt's Malediction.

+Personal life

+Olga is married and has one daughter, Jana, and one son.